Gonzaga hosts Latu and Santa Clara - WTOP News

 BOTTOM LINE: Santa Clara visits Gonzaga after Malia Latu scored 21 points in Santa Clara’s 68-62 victory over the Washington State Cougars.

 The Bulldogs have gone 5-2 in home games.
-Gonzaga gives up 69.4 points to opponents and has been outscored by 1.9 points per game.
+Gonzaga has a 4-6 record against teams above .500.

 The Broncos are 2-3 against WCC opponents.
-Santa Clara has a 1-0 record in games decided by 3 points or fewer.
+Santa Clara has a 3-5 record in games decided by at least 10 points.

 Gonzaga makes 43.8% of its shots from the field this season, which is 7.5 percentage points higher than Santa Clara has allowed to its opponents (36.3%).
 Santa Clara averages 5.7 made 3-pointers per game this season, 1.9 fewer made shots on average than the 7.6 per game Gonzaga allows.

+The Bulldogs and Broncos square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Yvonne Ejim is shooting 53.9% and averaging 20.3 points for the Bulldogs.
+TOP PERFORMERS: Yvonne Ejim is averaging 20.3 points and 8.2 rebounds for the Bulldogs.

-Olivia Pollerd is averaging 15.6 points, 5.8 rebounds and 1.7 blocks for the Broncos.
+Olivia Pollerd averages 2.0 made 3-pointers per game for the Broncos, scoring 15.6 points while shooting 31.5% from beyond the arc.

 LAST 10 GAMES: Bulldogs: 4-6, averaging 66.0 points, 35.1 rebounds, 16.8 assists, 7.2 steals and 3.0 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 67.9 points per game.